benvp/insomnia-plugin-op/README.md

 Due to the fact that Insomnia retrieves the values every time when you e.g. hover over a variable the plugin uses `node-cache` to cache secrets for one hour.
 If you want to purge the cache, restart Insomnia.

+You can change this default TTL by setting the `ttl` property in the plugin config.
+See [configuration](#configuration) section.

 ## Acknowledgements